Botler-Dev/Botler/docs/Development/Database/Entity-System.md

 #### Database Change Notifications

 By default, PostgreSQL does not emit any notifications when data is manipulated.
 The entity system uses triggers created when running migrations to get notified of changes on specific tables.
+See the [Sync Triggers](Sync-Triggers.md) page for how to create these triggers.

 This solution is not perfect and has two key points that need to be kept in mind:

-- The `TRUNCATE` triggers don't work as specified in the [Documentation](https://www.postgresql.org/docs/current/sql-createtrigger.html) and are not implemented.
+- The `TRUNCATE` triggers don't work as specified in the [documentation](https://www.postgresql.org/docs/current/sql-createtrigger.html) and are not implemented.
 Meaning the `TRUNCATE` statement should never be used on tables with synchronized caches as the entity system wouldn't get notified.
 - There is no way to only run the triggers on the result of a transaction.
 By default, they are put into a queue and executed after the transaction completes (Also called "deferred".
-See the [`CREATE TABLE` Documentation](https://www.postgresql.org/docs/current/sql-createtable.html)).
+See the [`CREATE TABLE` documentation](https://www.postgresql.org/docs/current/sql-createtable.html)).
 This behavior must not be altered as it might lead to invalid change notifications.
 Specifically, when the transaction sends a change notification and then rolls back.